zcheng19/CQF-based_TSN/README.md

 self.graph = {"h1": ["s1", ], "s1": ["h1", "s2"], "s2": ["s1", "h2"], "h2": ["s2", ]}

 After the network topology is defined, the properties of each flow should be introduced.
 Users can change the latency, jitter requirements, flow periods, frame sizes, source and destination nodes, etc., in the cus_flow.py and main.py.
 The time interval length defaultly is set to the greatest common divisor of all the flow period, users can feasibly define its length by adjusting the parameters of function action_space() in CQFsim.py, where the max_T should be set to 'False', and T is the specific value the user defined.
 More customizable parameters in CQFsim.py include the network bandwidth 'BANDWIDTH', perserved bandwidth for the bursting flows 'PRESRV', switch number 'SWITCH_NUM', the number of queues for cyclically forwarding 'QUEUE_NUM'.

 Any scheduling algorithms based on the CQF model can be feasibly designed by users according to our provided APIs in CQFsim.py, which are the functions of reset() and step().
-If the users
+To be more convenient, several basic templates of scheduling algorithms, including the DRL-based (i.e., DQN and DDQN) algorithm, tabu search based heuristic algorithm, and Satisfiability modulo theories (SMT)